ZipLoRA: Any Subject in Any Style by Effectively Merging LoRAs: Experiments

 \section{Experiments}

 \textbf{Datasets.} We choose a diverse set of content images from the DreamBooth dataset~\cite{ruiz2023dreambooth}, which provides 30 image sets each containing 4-5 images of a given subject.
 Similarly, a diverse set of style reference images is selected from the data provided by authors of StyleDrop~\cite{sohn2023styledrop}.
 We use only a single image for each style.
-The attribution and licence information for all the content and style images used are available in the DreamBooth and StyleDrop manuscripts/websites.
+The attribution and licence information for all the content and style images used are available in the DreamBooth and StyleDrop manuscripts/websites, and we also include them in the supplementary material.

 \textbf{Experimental Setup.} We perform all our experiments using the SDXL v1.0~\cite{Podell2023SDXLIL} base model.
 We use DreamBooth fine-tuning with LoRA of rank $64$ for obtaining all the style and content LoRAs.
 We update the LoRA weights using Adam optimizer for $1000$ steps with batch size of $1$ and learning rate of $0.00005$.
 We keep the text encoders of SDXL frozen during the LoRA fine-tuning.
 For ZipLoRA, we use $\lambda=0.01$ in Eq.~\ref{eq:optfn} for all our experiments, and run the optimization until cosine similarity drops to zero with a maximum number of gradient updates set to $100$.
+We plan to release the implementation of our method in future.
+To obtain qualitative and quantitative comparisons with existing methods, we use their official open-source implementations except for StyleDrop~\cite{sohn2023styledrop}.
+Since the official code and the model for StyleDrop is not available publicly, we obtain its results by contacting the authors.